Taipei

 Taipei 101

-• Paoan Temple/Paoan Kung/保安 宮: The elegant Paoan Temple was founded in honor of Baosheng Dadi, the god of medicine.
-The temple was built by newcomers from Tongan in Fujian Province on mainland China.
-The first temple buildings were completed in 1755.
+Paoan Kung is an elegant temple also known as Dalongdong Baoan Gong (大龍峒保安宮).
+The temple was founded in honor of Baosheng Dadi, who is the god of medicine.
+The temple was built by immigrants from Tongan in the Fujian province of mainland China who came here in the early 1800s.

 Other Attractions